Hot-air balloon strikes and collapses radio tower in Albuquerque during festival - Local News 8

 Hot-air balloon strikes and collapses radio tower in Albuquerque during festival

 ALBUQUERQUE, N.M.
 (AP) — Authorities say a hot-air balloon struck and collapsed a radio tower in Albuquerque, New Mexico, during the city’s famous festival.
-A spokesperson for the county sheriff’s office says there were no immediate reports of injuries in Friday’s collision.
-The balloon landed in a field after it struck the tower.
-It isn’t clear how tall the tower was or whether its collapse threatened any other structures.
+A spokesperson for the county sheriff’s office says there were no reports of injuries in Friday’s collision.
+The balloon had three people on board and landed safely in a field after it struck the tower.
+The balloon took off from a park as part of the 52nd annual Albuquerque International Balloon Fiesta.
 A balloon bumped into a power line earlier this week on the festival’s third day.
 It left nearly 13,000 customers without power for almost an hour.